Inflectra/rapise-documentation/docs/Guide/jscript_language_reference.md

 # JScript Language Reference

 !!! important
-    Starting from Rapise 8.0, the default JavaScript engine used is [NodeJS](https://nodejs.org/) v14.15.3 runtime.
+    Starting from Rapise 8.0, the default JavaScript engine is [NodeJS](https://nodejs.org/) v14.15.3 runtime.
-    Starting from Rapise 8.1, the default JavaScript engine used is [NodeJS](https://nodejs.org/) v18.18.0 runtime.
+    Starting from Rapise 8.1, the default JavaScript engine is [NodeJS](https://nodejs.org/) v18.18.0 runtime.

 In versions prior to 6.7, Rapise used **Microsoft JScript** with **WScript** as the only available JavaScript engine.
 This document provides a language reference for that older version.